kaka51/deep-learning-challenge/README.md

 - Train model with 100 epoches
 - 72.7% accuracy comparing the model prediction with the true values.
 - <img width="624" alt="image" src="https://user-images.githubusercontent.com/118244319/236704483-822023a8-6c2e-4a1a-a211-9ed43e8aaca2.png">
+- failed to achieve the target model accuracy 75%

 Model 2 - try with different activation function and higher epoches